Jet at Sunrise over Ireland’s Shannon River Valley

 After decades of experimentation and aeronautical development, Pan American and Imperial Airways began testing flights between Newfoundland and Foynes in 1937, with Air France joining them in 1938.
 In 1939, Pan American bought nine Boeing 314 Clippers and began luxury “one-class” transatlantic service from Southhampton to Port Washington, New York, with stops at Foynes, Ireland, Botwood, Newfoundland, and Shediac, New Brunswick.

-Despite the 15-hour flight time over open ocean, these flying boats were quite comfortable — they included a lounge and dining area, and were staffed by four-star chefs and white-coated stewards serving five and six-course meals in silver-service style.
+Despite the 15-hour flight time over the open ocean, these flying boats were quite comfortable — they included a lounge and dining area and were staffed by four-star chefs and white-coated stewards serving five and six-course meals in silver-service style.
 The 36 passenger seats converted to bunks, too.

 Recognizing that commercial aviation would eventually require a land-based airport, the Irish government began planning for that eventuality in 1936, with the Shannon Airport open for service in 1942.
 In 1945, runways were extended to accommodate transatlantic flights.

-After more than 70 years, more than 1.6 million passengers on 21,395 flights passed through the airport in 2014, traveling to and from the U.S., Great Britain and many destinations throughout Europe.
+After more than 70 years, more than 1.6 million passengers on 21,395 flights passed through the airport in 2014, travelling to and from the U.S., Great Britain and many destinations throughout Europe.

 Facebook Comments